Football Betting Sites

 Football really is the beautiful game.
 The simplicity of it allows it to be played anywhere, simply mark out a set of goals with any objects and you have yourself a pitch - jumpers for goalposts!
 The low scoring nature of the sport means the underdog wins more often than in high scoring sport which is great from a viewing and betting perspective.

-Look at any pre-event and or in play football market and you will see sometimes nearly 200 betting lines and tons of associated offers.
+Look at any pre-event and or in play football market and you will see sometimes nearly 250 betting lines and tons of associated offers.
 We explain some of the common types of bets and promotions here to help you decide the football bet for you.
-For regular promotions see our football offers section.

 Outright Result Betting